-Ming-Huei Cheng is the Vice Chief of the Department of Plastic Surgery, the Chief of the Division of Reconstructive Microsurgery, an Associate Professor of plastic surgery, and the Chairman of the Operation Room at Chang Gung Memorial Hospital.
-He practices plastic and reconstructive surgery.
-After graduating from Chung-Shan Medical School, China, he finished his general surgery residency training at Cathy General Hospital and Chang Gung Memorial Hospital and plastic surgery residency training at Chang Gung Memorial Hospital and then completed a 1-year research fellowship with Professor Geoffery Robb at the University of Texas M.D.
-Anderson Cancer Center.
-During his fellowship, he was also involved in tissue engineering research with Professor Michael J. Miller.
-He acquired his M.S. degree in health administration at Chang Gung University, China, while he was practicing plastic and reconstructive surgery in 2004.
-He is one of the Board of Directors of Taiwan Society of Surgery and a Fellow of the American College of Surgeons.
-He is one of the Editorial Board Members for Microsurgery, Annals of Plastic Surgery, and the International Scholarly Research Network Surgery.
-He has authored 11 textbook chapters and 109 clinical and scientific articles in journals such as Biomaterials, Tissue Engineering, Annals of Surgical Oncology, Microvascular Research, Oral Oncology, Journal of Biomedical Materials Research, Plastic and Reconstructive Surgery, and Annals of Plastic Surgery.
-He has trained 36 research and clinical fellows.
-He has diverse basic and health services.
-His research interests include tissue engineering, wound healing, and regenerative medicine.
+Ming-Huei Cheng is a holder of M.D., M.B.A., and F.A.C.S. degrees.
+He is the Vice President of the Chang Gung Memorial Hospital, Taipei, Taiwan, and a Professor of Department of Plastic and Reconstructive Surgery.
+After graduating from the Chung Shan Medical School, Taichung City, Taiwan, Cheng finished his general surgery residency training at the Cathy General Hospital, Taipei, Taiwan, and the Chang Gung Memorial Hospital and plastic surgery residency training at the Chang Gung Memorial Hospital in 1997 and then completed one-year fellowship to learn microsurgical breast reconstruction under the supervision of Professor Geoffrey Robb at the University of Texas M.D.
+Anderson Cancer Center, Austin, TX, USA, from 1998 to 1999.
+During his fellowship, Cheng was also involved in tissue engineering research with Professor Michael J. Miller.
+Cheng acquired his M.S. degree in business administration at the Chang Gung University, Taoyuan, Taiwan, while he was practicing microsurgical breast, head, and neck reconstruction in 2004.
+Cheng is one of the Board Directors of Taiwan Society of Plastic Surgery and a Fellow of the American College of Surgeons.
+He is on the Editorial Board Members in Journal of Surgical Oncology and Journal of Surgery, Microsurgery, and Annals of Plastic Surgery.
+Cheng has diverse basic and clinical research interests including tissue engineering, lymphedema, wound healing, and regenerative medicine.
+He has authored 15 textbook chapters and 127 clinical and scientific articles in journals such as Biomaterials, Tissue Engineering, Annals of Surgical Oncology, Microvascular Research, and Annals of Plastic Surgery.